Police car: Riot control vehicle

-A riot control vehicle, also known as a riot suppression vehicle or simply a riot vehicle, is an armored or reinforced police vehicle used for riot control.
+A riot control vehicle, also called a riot suppression vehicle or simply a riot vehicle, is an armored or reinforced police vehicle used for riot control.
 A wide array of vehicles, from armored SUVs and vans to dedicated trucks and armored personnel carriers, are used by law enforcement to suppress or intimidate riots, protests, and public order crimes; hold and reinforce a police barricade to keep the scene contained; or simply transport officers and equipment at the scene in a manner safer than what could be achieved with a standard police car.

 Common modifications include tear gas launchers, shields, and caged windows.
 Some riot control vehicles also include less-lethal weaponry and devices, such as water cannons and long-range acoustic devices.

 Community engagement, liaison, and demonstration vehicles

-A community engagement vehicle, also known as a liaison vehicle, demonstration vehicle, or parade car, is a police car used for display and community policing purposes, but not for patrol duties.
-These are often high-performance, modified cars, classic police cars, or vehicles seized from convicted criminals and converted to police cars, used to represent the agency in parades, promote a specific program (such as the D.A.R.E. program), or help build connections between law enforcement and certain groups that the vehicle appeals to.
+A community engagement vehicle, also known as a liaison vehicle, demonstration vehicle, or parade car depending on its use, is a police car used for display and community policing purposes, but not for patrol duties.
+These are often performance cars, modified cars, classic police cars, or vehicles seized from convicted criminals and converted to police cars, that are used to represent the agency in parades, promote a specific program (such as the D.A.R.E. program), or help build connections between law enforcement and those that the vehicle appeals to.

 Some cars can be visibly marked but not fitted with audio or visual warning devices.
-These are used by community liaison officers for transport to engagements and making appearances at community events.
+These are often used by community liaison officers, administrative staff, or high-ranking officers for transport to meetings, engagements, and community events.

 Some vehicles are produced by automotive manufacturers with police markings to showcase them to police departments; these are usually concepts, prototypes, or reveals of their police fleet offerings.
-Emergency light and siren manufacturers such as Federal Signal, Whelen, and Code 3 also use unofficial police cars to demonstrate their emergency vehicle equipment.
+Emergency vehicle equipment manufacturers such as Federal Signal, Whelen, and Code 3 also use unofficial police cars to demonstrate their emergency vehicle equipment.